team-smartterra/team-smartterra.github.io/content/docs/docs.md

 CityView
 --------

 A municipality delivers services over a large geographical area.
 For e.g. water supply is a treatment, transmission and distribution of water from a (few) central location/s to numerous customer endpoints or connections.
 Customers, their meters/accounts and their feedback will be geographically spread out.
-The transmission/bulk and distribution networks will be geographically spread out
+The transmission/bulk and distribution networks will be geographically spread out.
 Most municipalities in India have mapped their network into GIS databases using tools such AutoCad, ArcGIS and more recently Google Earth.
+But this GIS information remains siloed and is often not available for daily operational use in the field.

+The SmartTerra platform will have a CityView module which will take in the GIS information and related datasets.

 CityData